 Council for Disabled Children The Council for Disabled Children (CDC) is the umbrella body for the disabled children's sector in England, with links to other UK nations.

-Council for Disabled Children Disabled Children: a legal handbook is an accesible giuide to the legal rights of disabled children and their families in England and Wales.
-The handbook aims to empower disabled children and their families through a greater understanding of their rights and entitlements.
-It is essential reading for the families of disabled children.
+The Council for Disabled Children - Disabled Children: a legal handbook is an accesible giuide to the legal rights of disabled children and young people and their families in England and Wales.
+The handbook aims to empower disabled children and young people and their families through a greater understanding of their rights and entitlements.
+It is essential reading for the families of disabled children and young people.

 Down's Syndrome Association Supporting People with Down’s Syndrome throughout their lives.